2022–23 National League (ice hockey) season: Playouts

 SCL Tigers, who finished 13th in the regular season, and HC Ajoie, who finished 14th in the regular season, played in a best-of-seven playout series, which determined the team that would retain its place in the NL for the 2023–24 season.
 SCL Tigers won the series in six games (4–2).

 League qualification

 After losing in the playout series, HC Ajoie played in a best-of-seven league qualification series against HC La Chaux-de-Fonds, who won the Swiss League in the 2022–23 season.
 HC Ajoie won the series in six games (4–2).

+Attendances

+The average attendance was 5,786.